Delie/lazy-cd/README.md

 # lazy-cd
-Simple Windows batch file that executes DIR and CD (CHDIR) commands to aid quick &amp; lazy directory switching!
+Simple Windows batch file that executes DIR and CD (CHDIR) commands using short-hand equivalents to aid quick &amp; lazy directory switching!
 Save the batch file locally, then add the batch filename to the System Environment PATH variable so that it's available in all directories.

 Sample Directory Structure:
 - c:\HelloYou\